the-real-i9/Backend-Topics-Study/Learn/HTTP/Authentication/CookieAuth-BasicAuth.md

 The client then uses the token to authorize the user on subsequent requests to a protected resource.

 The server can decrypt this token on its end, and checks the user's information.
-Some of the additional information can be the max-age of the token, so the client isn't logged in forever, and will have to re-authenticate itself.
+Some of the additional information can include the `max-age` of the token that the server will check, so the client isn't logged in forever, and will have to re-authenticate itself.